intel/ccc-linux-guest-hardening-docs/source/tdx-guest-hardening.rst

 crashes, sanitizer violations, or timeouts.
 Detailed (binary edge) traces and kernel logs can be extracted in post-processing runs (coverage gathering).
-To understand the effectiveness of a campaign, we map achieved code coverage to relevant guest input cases identified in the smatch report (see 3.3) (smatch matching).
+To understand the effectiveness of a campaign, we map achieved code coverage to relevant input code paths identified by :ref:`hardening-smatch-report` ("smatch matching").

 For further usage info check tool-specific documentation/guidance at https://github.com/intel/ccc-linux-guest-hardening/

-How to run/ workflow
+Example Workflow
 --------------------

 Running a boot time fuzzing campaign using our kAFL-based setup